kersorianek/mon-portfolio/_posts/2019-02-25-How-to-Prepare-Business-Case-Business-Analyst.md

 # Understanding Business Objective

-Identifying the organization's, project's, or stakeholder's business goals, needs, and requirements.
-The first assignment I worked on as a Business Analyst.
+ The first assignment that you worked on as a Business Analyst.
 And failed out of embarrassment.
 Because you created a solution that does not fulfill the project's Objective, Goal, and Purpose.
+So, it is crucial to identifying the organization's, project's, or stakeholder's business goals, needs, and requirements.

 You might create a fantastic product yet still fail this project since it does not satisfy the project's objectives.
-This is terrible for me as a business analyst.
+This is a terrible incident for a business analyst.

 ## 03 Questions to Ask Yourself